Help to pay for childcare

 Flexible Support Fund

-Jobcentre plus has a Flexible Support Fund (FSF) that can be used to help you move into or remain in work.
-You can ask your work coach about applying for help from this fund for upfront childcare costs or for a taster session at the childcare service.
-This is a discretionary fund so you are not guaranteed help.
+The Flexible Support Fund can be used to help you start or stay in work.
+You can ask your work coach how to apply for help from this if you need to pay for childcare that would enable you to take, or stay in, a job.

 Help to pay childcare while studying